 The HDP was established as the party of all oppressed and all peoples.
 All factions find a voice in the HDP ...
 It is difficult to bring together sections of society so different from each other, but as the HDP we always believed in a unified movement of the oppressed in these lands.
-That is why the HDP was established, so our success and effect on society is a result of this unifying power.12
+That is why the HDP was established, so our success and effect on society is a result of this unifying power.

-The HDP mediates between the imprisoned PKK leader Öcalan and the regime, and also directly engages with Öcalan's political philosophy.
+The HDP mediates between the imprisoned PKK leader Öcalan and the regime, and also directly engages with Ocalan's political philosophy.
 For these reasons it would be easy to suggest that the HDP and PKK were indeed one and the same.
 But the fact remains that the HDP itself is not an armed movement.
 It wishes to achieve what it refers to as new forms of "democratic autonomy" on a nationwide level, through a combination of parliamentary representation and intersectional grassroots mobilization.
-13 And this is the real "terror" that Erdoğan fears: the combination of emancipatory ideology and popular mobilization that drives the HDP's agenda for democratic autonomy, women's and LGBT+ rights, and radical ecology.
+And this is the real "terror" that Erdoğan fears: the combination of emancipatory ideology and popular mobilization that drives the HDP's agenda for democratic autonomy, women's and LGBT+ rights, and radical ecology.
 In its political program, the HDP describes its ideal for an intersectional "we":

-We are women, We are youth, We are the rainbow, We are children, We are defenders of democracy, We are representatives of all identities, We are defenders of a free world, We are protector of the nature, We are builders of a safe life economy, We are workers, We are laborers, We are the guarantor of social rights.14 his regime represents.
+We are women, We are youth, We are the rainbow, We are children, We are defenders of democracy, We are representatives of all identities, We are defenders of a free world, We are protector of the nature, We are builders of a safe life economy, We are workers, We are laborers, We are the guarantor of social rights.

+Erdoğan doesn't fear an opponent who merely wants to usurp his power; rather, he fears one who rejects the very organization of power that his regime represents.
 In other words, Erdoğan's biggest dream is for the HDP to come to parliament armed to the teeth, for this would allow him to dismiss the opposition easily.
 But the HDP's agenda is one that aims to challenge the design of power all together.
-15

-Erdoğan doesn't fear an opponent who merely wants to usurp his power; rather, he fears one who rejects the very organization of power that